mahmoudimus/nose-timer/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some cases, you may want to disable colors completely.
 This is done by using the
-``--timer-no-colors`` flag.
+``--timer-no-color`` flag.
 This is useful when running tests in a headless console.

 License